Television licensing in the United Kingdom: Duration of a television licence

 A television licence, once issued, is normally valid for a maximum of 12 months.
 The period of its validity depends on the exact day of the month it is purchased; this is because television licences always expire at the end of a calendar month.
 If a licence were to be obtained in September 2014, for example, it would expire on 31 August 2015.
-Thus the period of validity would vary between 11 and 12 months depending how early in the month it was bought.
+Thus the period of validity would vary between 11 and 12 months depending on how early in the month it was bought.
 If an existing licence is renewed on time, the new licence will last the full 12 months.

 The BBC sometimes issues 'short dated' licences in situations when a licence is renewed after the expiry date of the previous licence.
 The BBC does this as it assumes that television was being watched in the interim period between expiry and renewal.
 Short dated licences are set to expire 12 months after the previous expiry date.

 If a television licence is no longer needed for an address, it is possible to cancel a licence and apply for a partial refund.
 The amount refunded will depend on the time left to the expiry date.
 Normally only full quarters (that is three consecutive calendar months) of unexpired licence period are refunded.

 The BBC may also revoke a licence under certain circumstances.